Gastro-oesophageal reflux (GORD)

 Foods that can make the symptoms of GORD worse include:

-See your doctor if you are having heartburn regularly and ongoing.
-To make a diagnosis of GORD, your doctor will take your medical history and conduct a physical examination.
+See your healthcare provider if you continue to have heartburn regularly.
+To make a diagnosis of GORD, your healthcare provider will take your medical history and may conduct a physical examination.
 A diagnosis of GORD is highly likely if regular and ongoing heartburn is your main symptom.
-Further tests may be required to work out how severe your GORD is or whether there is any damage to your oesophagus.
+Your healthcare provider will talk to you about the best ways to manage it.

 Tests may include:

-It is important to begin treating GORD as soon as possible after diagnosis.
-Left untreated, acid reflux will continue to damage your oesophagus and create other complications.
 There are 3 main types of medicines used to treat GORD.
 The type of medicine prescribed depends on how severe your symptoms are.
-These medicines from mildest to strongest are antacids (with or without alginates), H2-receptor blockers and proton pump inhibitors.
+These medicines are antacids (with or without alginates), proton pump inhibitors and H2-receptor blockers (rarely used).

 After your oesophagus has had a chance to heal and your symptoms improve, the strength of medicine prescribed will be reduced.
 Eventually you may only need to take medicine when you have symptoms.
 For some people with severe GORD, the lowest effective dose of medicine may need to be continued.